DataDog/documentation/content/en/agent/proxy.md

     default_backend datadog-network-devices-metadata

-# This declares the endpoint where your Agents connects for
+# This declares the endpoint where your Agents connect for
 # sending appsec events (deprecated).
 frontend appsec-events-frontend
     bind *:3842